A key question for disaster recovery planning is: What is a disaster recovery team and who needs to be at the table? Here are some answers.

-If you're in the beginning stages of disaster recovery planning, or you're looking to improve your process, putting together a DR team is a vital first step.
-Without the right personnel working together, collaborative DR planning can be fragmented and go unfinished.
-For a strong beginning, assemble an expert team with specializations covering all areas of IT, Disaster Recovery Journal explained.
+If you're starting to put together your disaster recovery plan, or you're looking to improve an existing plan, assembling the right DR team is a vital first step.
+Without the proper personnel working together, collaborative DR planning can be disjointed and incomplete.
+As Disaster Recovery Journal explained, it all starts with an expert team whose specializations cover all areas of IT.

-We've combined advice from Disaster Recovery Journal with Flexential's DR planning processes to compile a list of roles that are key to successful, group-oriented disaster recovery planning.
-The list may contain positions that aren't necessarily specified within your organization, and that's ok—start by assigning DR planning team roles prior to working on your strategy.
+We've combined advice from Disaster Recovery Journal with Flexential's own lengthy experience in DR planning processes to compile a list of roles that can help you create a successful, group-oriented disaster recovery planning team.
+If this list contains positions that aren't necessarily specified within your organization, that's OK—start by assigning roles within the DR planning team before you begin working on your strategy.

-Executive team members don’t need to be heavily involved with DR planning, but they should definitely provide oversight.
+Executive team members won't need to be heavily involved with DR planning, but it's important to have them for oversight.
 You'll need approval for objectives involving:

-The crisis management coordinator should be a business leader who will head up data recovery management should catastrophe strike.
+The crisis management coordinator should be a business leader who will oversee data recovery management when catastrophe strikes.
 This person will:

 - Initiate recovery plans with the team

-- Coordinate efforts from beginning stages through successful recovery
+- Coordinate efforts, from the beginning of a disaster through successful recovery

 - Eliminate factors that are delaying the process

-Business continuity is an objective integral to disaster recovery, and it’s a broader initiative.
-Business continuity is focused on the groundwork and strategy implemented to allow business to continue operations, or fully recover operations, if a disaster event does come to pass.
-It’s focused on the whole of the organization and encompasses specific technologies and business functions.
+Business continuity is a broader initiative, but it's integral to disaster recovery.
+Business continuity sets out the groundwork and strategy needed to allow business to continue operations, or fully recover operations, if a disaster event does come to pass.
+It considers the whole of the organization, but focuses on specific technologies and business functions.

-- Make sure that the DR strategy and plan is in alignment with business needs, which are determined by a thorough Business Impact Analysis (BIA).
+- Make sure that the DR strategy and plan is in alignment with business needs, which have been determined by a thorough Business Impact Analysis (BIA).
 The BIA should be complete before DR planning starts.
-If you haven't done one, you can complete an informal BIA so as not to hold up the process, but know that a complete, strategic BIA is critical to successful DR. It identifies specific goals and allows DR efforts to support actual recovery needs.
+If you haven't done a proper one, you can prepare an informal BIA just to keep the process moving, but know that a complete, strategic BIA is critical to DR. The proper analysis identifies specific goals and allows DR efforts to support actual recovery needs.

-- Confirm that the critical pieces of business continuity are clear and present in the DR plan.
-The IT team will cover technology know-how, but they might not be aware of the fundamentals of business continuity that play a role in an emergency: correct reporting procedure in the midst of an event, contact information for critical personnel and vendors, etc. These are major factors for a smooth, successful recovery.
+- Confirm that the critical pieces of the business continuity plan are also present in the DR plan.
+The IT team has the technology know-how, but they might not be aware of some business fundamentals that play a role in an emergency: correct reporting procedure in the midst of an event, contact information for critical personnel and vendors, etc. These are major factors for a smooth, successful recovery.

-The Impact Assessment and Recovery team will have the most responsibility in an actual recovery; they have most of the expertise.
-You'll need four infrastructure representatives to cover networks and telecom, servers, storage, and databases.
-Each should be accountable for identifying, implementing, and testing the correct solutions and strategies which will ultimately recover operations.
-These strategies should be meeting the demands of the critical business units identified within the BIA.
-Here's what each representative should be focusing on:
+The impact assessment and recovery team will have the most responsibility in an actual recovery event; they have most of the expertise.
+You'll need four infrastructure representatives to cover networks, servers, storage and databases.
+Each should be accountable for identifying, implementing and testing the correct solutions and strategies that will ultimately recover operations.
+These strategies should be focused on meeting the demands of the critical business units identified within the BIA.
+Here's what each representative should take into account:

 - Networks and telecom

-Without storage, servers, and firewalls, nothing works.
-Telecom is critical to enabling communications, too.
-The networks and telecom group should understand your organization's network infrastructure and possess the capability to head up the recovery tactics necessary if connectivity gets taken down.
-They should also know how the voice communication infrastructure; a disruption will make it hard for personnel to communicate both internally and with external customers and partners.
+The networks and telecom group understands your organization's network infrastructure and should be thoroughly familiar with the recovery tactics necessary if connectivity gets taken down.
+Since a disruption will make it hard for personnel to communicate both internally and with external customers and partners, they should also know the voice communication infrastructure.

-Most technology assets operate on some kind of server, so the server rep needs to know the server and OS infrastructure like the back of their hand, as well as the replication and backup technologies that are required to execute recovery.
-Virtual machines are the norm now, so the server rep should also be aware of the differences between virtual and physical environments, and implications for DR.
+The server rep needs to know the server and OS infrastructure like the back of their hand, as well as the replication and backup technologies required to execute recovery.
+Virtual machines are the norm now, so the server rep should also be aware of the differences between virtual and physical environments, and the implications of that for DR.

-Here's where replication and the protection of data come in: both are at the center of your recovery capability and strategy.
-In many cases, storage within the processing environment isn’t local, in spite of whether the servers are physical or running the virtual environment.
+Here's where replication and data protection come in.
+Both are at the center of your recovery capability and strategy.
+Remember, storage within the processing environment won't always be local, whether the servers are physical or running in the virtual environment.

-The IT Applications Monitor can have a varying level of influence and responsibility depending on your plans for IT infrastructure recovery, as well as the severity of disruption.
-However, the IT Applications Monitor should know exactly which application tasks need to be executed based on how the Impact Assessment and Recovery Team is planning restoration, including:
+The IT applications monitor can have a varying level of influence and responsibility depending on your plans for recovery, as well as the severity of the disruption.
+At a minimum, the IT applications monitor should know exactly which application tasks need to be executed based on the restoration plan, including: